Nivirx/korora/README.md

-# Template for embassy rp2350 projects

-This template is intended as a starting point for writing your own firmware based on the embassy libraries for the rp2350 w/ the CYW43 wireless module (rPi Pico2W)
+# Korora RTOS

+This project is a hobby RTOS (and my Rust scratch pad for the Pico2W).

 It includes all of the `knurling-rs` tooling as showcased in <https://github.com/knurling-rs/app-template> (`defmt`, `defmt-rtt`, `panic-probe`, `flip-link`) to make development as easy as possible.

 `probe-rs` in SWD mode is configured as the default runner, so you can run your binary with

-`this is an in progress port of the much better supported (by upstream libraries) rp2040 embassy template, stuff is broken`

 ```sh
 cargo run --release